 UofL's endowment is managed by the UofL Foundation.
 As of August 31, 2018, the Foundation's account manager, Cambridge Associates estimates that 19% of the total investment pool is in positive sustainability investments - i.e. about $37M in sustainable industries (e.g. companies that are focused on large-scale hydroelectric, recycling, water and community development, including organics, industrial waste, water treatment and green building related companies); $89.1M in businesses selected for exemplary sustainability performance (companies that score high in ESG ratings and have exemplary corporate sustainability practices, or companies with sustainable business models and no harmful business practices such as polluting or harming the environment); and $2.5M in sustainability investment funds.

-At the request of the Sustainable Endowments Institute, we've posted snapshots of our investment portfolio, available to the public online here.
+At the request of the Sustainable Endowments Institute, we've posted snapshots of our investment portfolio, .
 The most recent snapshot from June 30, 2018 is available here:

 In September 2015, we estimated UofL's total mission-related investments at 1.85% of the University's total endowment.
 Most of these are community economic development funds, but also included are climate change equities.
 Funds include: Kentucky Seed Fund, Chrysalis II & III, Triathlon, and Capital South.